hnsdomains/docs/README.md

 #### I want reference documentation for the HNS smart contracts

 Check out the Contract API Reference.
-We have reference documentation for HNS's core contract, the [registry](contract-api-reference/HNS.md), for [resolvers](contract-api-reference/publicresolver.md), and for commonly-used registrars such as the [Test registrar](contract-api-reference/testregistrar.md), [reverse registrar](contract-api-reference/reverseregistrar.md), and the [.eth registrar](contract-api-reference/.eth-permanent-registrar/).
+We have reference documentation for HNS's core contract, the [registry](contract-api-reference/HNS.md), for [resolvers](contract-api-reference/publicresolver.md), and for commonly-used registrars such as the [Test registrar](contract-api-reference/testregistrar.md), [reverse registrar](contract-api-reference/reverseregistrar.md), and the [.one registrar](contract-api-reference/.one-permanent-registrar/).